aviraL27/hirepo/readme.md

-#this is my practice repo
+# This is my practice repo